Remember the good ‘ol days when you could fill up your gas tank for about $10?

 45. In hot climates, drive a car with light colored exterior and interior, to reflect light, heat.
 Tinted glass also prevents heat buildup.
 Stay away from Black!
 I have owned black and beige cars and I can tell you that black cars get a lot hotter than lighter colors.
 Therefore with a black car you will need to use the A/C more often.

 46. Operate as small a car as possible for your driving needs.
 (Small cars weighing half as much as large cars use about half as much gasoline!)

-47. Avoid cars with gas-consuming options such as air conditioning; power equipment such as window, door locks, etc.; automatic transmission, etc.
+47. Avoid cars with gas-consuming options such as air conditioning, power equipment such as window, door locks, etc. and automatic transmission, etc.

 48. When buying a new car, keep in mind that a sunroof helps disturb smooth air flow (and gas mileage).

-53. Set the Pump Trigger on lowest position.
+53. Set the Pump Trigger on the lowest position.

 54. If a gasoline truck is pumping into the storage tanks, don’t buy.